 How Does It Work?

-Try to always start with the free trial if you can.
-Because you’re required to submit your credit card information, if you wish to cancel, make sure you do so well before your 30 days are up.
-Unfortunately, I came upon some disturbing reviews about cancelling and still being charged.
+Because you’re required to submit your credit card information, if you wish to cancel, make sure you do so well before your 28 days are up.

 You are then given a choice from six courses to choose from for the “free” module #1.
 You have a variety of weeknight combinations to choose from, and times from 9 am to 10 pm.

-You are clearly given a date to cancel by and are told there are no refunds available.
+You are clearly given a date to cancel by and are told you’ll get “reminder” emails.
+If this is true, why are there so many complaints from people not being able to cancel?

 Each course has both theory and practical applications.
 These are included, but not your final assignment to earn your diploma.
 This comes at an additional cost.
 Even more, if you want a hard copy of your diploma.

 Previous students have claimed that they would have considered joining if all the extra costs didn’t add up so much.
 You must pay for your final assignments and your diplomas.